AdaCore/training_material/courses/fundamentals_of_ada/120_limited_types.rst

 Composites with Limited Types
 -------------------------------------

-* Composite type containing a limited type (record component, array element) becomes limited as well
+* Composite containing a limited type becomes limited as well

+   * Example: Array of limited elements

+      - Array becomes a limited type

    * Prevents assignment and equality loop-holes